Frame numbers

 Photograph it clearly.
 Run it through a stolen-bike check to confirm nothing is flagged.
 Register it on a UK stolen-bike database.
 Free, five minutes.
 Add it to your insurance policy.
 Store a copy separate from the bike.

 Yes.
 Run it through Cyclesite's free stolen-bike check.
-It cross-checks UK stolen-bike databases in one go.
+It cross-checks a stolen-bike registry and rider-filed theft reports in one go.
 Takes thirty seconds.
 If you're buying a used bike, do this before you travel.
 If the seller will not provide the frame number in advance, that tells you something.

 Do not buy the bike.
 Tampered frame numbers almost always mean theft.
 Grinding marks, fresh paint over the area, stickers placed conveniently.
 All red flags.
 Walk away calmly, report the listing to us and to the police.
 Do not confront the seller.